#LOPSA-Live 2017-06-14

 I would like to announce my candidacy for the LOPSA Board.

 I am a long time contributing openSUSE Member and Advocate in Southern California.
 I have been organizing and working the openSUSE booth at the Southern California Linux Expo (SCaLE) since 2012.
 I was the main organizers of the openSUSE miniSummit at SCaLE in 2015.
 I have represented openSUSE at booths at various conferences over the years such as LinuxCon, South East Linux Fest, and others.
 I attend meetups usually giving out openSUSE install media, stickers and other swag.
+We have a strong Southern California openSUSE community.
+The great people of our local community come from all kinds of backgrounds and all have different levels of technical ability.
+However, the thing that unifies us is not openSUSE but our strong desire to help each other contribute and participate in building a strong community and learning and growing together.

 I love finding people who have a desire to contribute and learn and grow in a community and help them get pointed in the right direction.
 Get them plugged in with others like them… connecting these people together and watching the community from and grow from the interactions.
 Not only do I love doing this, but this is what I have been doing for many years in the openSUSE community.